pombredanne/sauerburger.com-frank-sortednp/README.md

 # Performance
-The performance of the package can be compared with the default implementation of numpy.
+The performance of the package can be compared with the default implementation of numpy, the intersect1d` method.
 The ratio of the execution time between sortednp and numpy is shown for various different benchmark tests.

 The merge or intersect time can be estimated under two different assumptions.
 If